Jan. 6 panel probes Trump's 'siren call' to extremists - NewsBreak

 Jan.
 6 panel probes Trump's 'siren call' to extremists

-WASHINGTON — (AP) — The Jan.
-6 committee is set to highlight the way violent far-right extremists answered Donald Trump's "siren call" to come to Washington for a big rally, as some now face rare sedition charges over the deadly U.S. Capitol attack and effort to overturn the 2020 presidential election.
+The Jan.
+6 committee is preparing to highlight the way violent far-right extremists answered Donald Trump’s “siren call” to come to Washington for a big rally, as some now facing rare sedition charges over the deadly U.S. Capitol attack to overturn the presidential election.

 The panel investigating the Jan.
-6, 2021, Capitol siege convenes Tuesday for a public hearing probing what it calls the final phase of Trump's multi-pronged effort to halt Joe Biden's victory.
+6, 2021, Capitol siege is set to convene Tuesday for a public hearing probing what it calls the final phase of Trump's multi-pronged effort to halt Joe Biden's victory.
 As dozens of lawsuits and false claims of voter fraud fizzled, Trump tweeted the rally invitation, a pivotal moment, the committee said.
-The far-right Proud Boys, Oath Keepers and others now facing criminal charges readily answered.
+The far-right Proud Boys , Oath Keepers and others now facing criminal charges readily answered.

 This is the seventh hearing in a series that has presented numerous blockbuster revelations from the Jan.
 6 committee.
 Over the past month, the panel has created a stark narrative of a defeated Trump “detached from reality,” clinging to his false claims of voter fraud and working feverishly to reverse his election defeat.
 It all culminated with the deadly attack on the Capitol, the committee said.